apache/deltacloud/server/tests/README.md

 $ bundle exec ruby tests/drivers/ec2/realms_test.rb

-In addition to manual run, you can use one of there Rake tasks:
+In addition to manual run, you can use one of the Rake tasks:

 $ rake test                 # Run all tests